PaddlePaddle/Paddle/doc/fluid/design/ir/draft.md

 * A serious transformations with defined order.

-* The transformations usually invovle
+* These transformations usually involve
 ```insert, delete, clustering, split, dependency analysis```.

 * Has a simple way to verify and debug each transformation.